Vngi/Habbo-Origins-Quick-Resize/README.md

 #### 2. Script to Change Window Width

 - **Purpose**: This script adjusts the width of the specified window without changing its height or position.
+Be cautious with extreme width changes as it may affect what is visible on screen.

 ##### Usage: